-Located within the Centre for Aboriginal Economic Policy Research (CAEPR), and associated with the Energy Change Institute's Zero-Carbon Energy for the Asia-Pacific Grand Challenge, the Grand Challenge Research Fellow will have a reporting line via the ZCEAP Indigenous project convenor in CAEPR to the ECI Director.
+Located within the Energy Change Institute, associated with the Zero-Carbon Energy for the Asia-Pacific Grand Challenge, the appointee will report to the Director, Energy Change Institute.

-As an academic member of CAEPR and the Energy Change Institute, the appointee will be required to contribute to research, education and outreach agendas both nationally and internationally in a manner that is appropriate to the level of appointment.
-Education activities may include the supervision of research students involved in the staff member's research.
+As an academic member of the Energy Change Institute, the appointee will be required to contribute to research, education and outreach agendas both nationally and internationally in a manner that is appropriate to the level of appointment.

+Education activities may include the supervision of research, professional and administrative support staff involved in the staff member's research.
 More senior appointments may also be asked to supervise or mentor less senior staff and undertake general leadership roles as applicable.